jessicamyee/fgli-college-prep-resource-hub/README.md

 I'm excited for the Post-MVP version of this app where I'll explore user authorization and authentication.
 This will prevent bots and trolls from interfering with the primary purpose of this project.

 ### Threats:
-I'm still a little shaky with class-based React.
-Especially given that we'll need to incorporate both class and functional React I may need to do a quick refresher on class-based React.
+Time - I'm hoping I'll have enough time (and only a few bugs) to finish MVP on time.
+I believe I do, but I always want to remain mindful.